Freddie Mercury, Queen and Montreux

 Accompanied by a guide and an audioguide, Freddie Tours takes you on the footsteps of Freddie Mercury in Montreux!

-With the Freddie Tour and Freddie Tour (Extended), you will be able to explore the city and experience the years when Freddie Mercury, the legendary voice of Queen, came to seek inspiration and recharge his batteries in this peaceful town of Montreux located on the shores of Switzerland’s Lake Geneva.
+With the Freddie Tours, you will be able to explore the city and experience the years when Freddie Mercury, the legendary voice of Queen, came to seek inspiration and recharge his batteries in this peaceful town of Montreux located on the shores of Switzerland’s Lake Geneva.